jamesdahall/LibertyInfoSite/content/_index.md

 services_section:
     enable: true
     title: "Cybersecurity by the numbers:"
     content: "We've prevented over $100 million in potential damages and 100+ breaches, demonstrating our effectiveness in mitigating significant risks and addressing vulnerabilities before they cause substantial harm.
 With experience managing more than 47,000 findings and serving over 35 satisfied clients, we have a proven track record of expertise and reliability in handling complex cybersecurity challenges. <br> <br>Our numbers reflect a high level of client satisfaction and emphasize that you can expect exceptional service and support from us.
 Additionally, our extensive remediation efforts highlight our thorough and proactive approach to cybersecurity, underscoring our commitment to comprehensive and effective protection. <br> <br>In short we bring years of networking, monitoring, and system-level security to bare against our clients problems.
-Be it in the cloud or on-prem, our team's combined experince has addressed it before."
+Be it in the cloud or on-prem, our team's combined experience has addressed it before."
     image: "/images/services.png"
     stats:
         - title: "$100M+"